-2020 2019
+2 020 2019

 Audit Fees \$ 790,478 \$ 768,180

 Audit-Related Fees 224,192 31,647

 Tax Fees 229,814 208,200

 All Other Fees

-(1) For professional services rendered auditing the Company's annual financial statements, reviewing interim financial statements, and reviewing the Company's statutory and regulatory filings with the SEC.
-The audit fees for December 31, 2020 and December 31, 2019 are based on amounts billed and expected to be billed by E&Y.

-(2) For accounting consultation in connection with transactions and pro forma financial statements.

-(3) For professional services rendered to the Company for tax compliance, tax advice and tax planning.
+- (1) For professional services rendered auditing the Company's annual financial statements, reviewing interim financial statements, and reviewing the Company's statutory and regulatory filings with the SEC.
+The audit fees for December 31, 2020 and December 31, 2019 are based on amounts billed and expected to be billed by E&Y. - (2) For accounting consultation in connection with transactions and pro forma financial statements. - (3) For professional services rendered to the Company for tax compliance, tax advice and tax planning.

 The Audit Committee of the Company has adopted pre-approval policies and procedures, most recently updated as of February 24, 2021.
-Under these policies and procedures, the Audit Committee of the Company pre-approves: (i) the selection of the Company's independent registered public accounting firm; (ii) the engagement of the independent registered public accounting firm to provide any non-audit services to the Company; (iii) the engagement of the independent registered public accounting firm to provide any non-audit services to the Company; manager or advisor or any entity controlling, controlled by, or under common control with the Company's manager or advisor that provides ongoing services to the Company, if the engagement relates directly to the operations and financial reporting of the Company; and (iv) the fees and other compensation to be paid to the independent registered public accounting firm.
+Under these policies and procedures, the Audit Committee of the Company pre-approves: (i) the selection of the Company's independent registered public accounting firm; (ii) the engagement of the independent registered public accounting firm to provide any non-audit services to the Company's manager or advisor or any entity controlling, controlled by, or under common control with the Company's manager or advisor that provides ongoing services to the Company, if the engagement relates directly to the operations and financial reporting of the Company; and (iv) the fees and other compensation to be paid to the independent registered public accounting firm.
 The Chair of the Audit Committee of the Company may grant the pre-approval of any engagement of the independent registered public accounting firm for non-audit services, and such delegated pre-approvals will be presented to the full Audit Committee at its next meeting for ratification.
-Under certain limited circumstances, pre-approvals are not required under securities law regulations for certain non-audit services provided to the Company by E&Y. None of these services provided by E&Y were approved by the Audit Committee or the de minimus exception under Rule 2.01(c)(7)(i)(C) or Rule 2.01(c)(7)(ii) of Rule 2.01(c)(
+Under certain limited circumstances, pre-approvals are not required under securities law regulations for certain non-audit services below certain de minimus thresholds.
+Since the Company's adoption of these policies and procedures, the Audit Committee of the Company has pre-approved all audit and non-audit services provided to the Company by E&Y. None of these services provided by E&Y were approved by the Audit Committee pursuant to the de minimus exception under Rule 2.01(c)(7)(i)(C) or Rule 2.01(c)(7)(ii) of Regulation S-X.